iflanagan/demo-btq/README.md

 works on any Kubernetes cluster, like Google Kubernetes Engine (GKE).
 It’s **easy to deploy with little to no configuration**.

-If you’re using this demo, please **★Star** this repository to show your interest!
+If you’re using this demo, please **★Star** this repository to show your interest

 **Note to Googlers (Google employees):** Please fill out the form at [go/microservices-demo](http://go/microservices-demo).